Bakudankun/ErrorWarner/README.md

 ```

 Soundsets can be specified with `-s` option or `soundset` param in config.
 If
-none or empty name is specified, sound files right under ErrorWarner directory
+none or empty name is specified, Sound files right under the ErrorWarner
-will be used.
+directory will be used.

+## Sounds

-Sound files of following names are used.
+ErrorWarner uses sound files of following names.

 * `error.*`
   Played when a error is found.